shelchemy/shelchemy/README.md

 ```

 ### Examples
-This library is more usefull when used along with `hdict`.
+This library is more useful when used along with `hdict`.
 Here are some possible usages by itself.

 **Scheduling jobs.**